Will neutering calm a dog?

 That said, even if a female does not display aggressive dominance, timing is still an important factor.
 As mentioned above, progestins tend to remain at high levels in a dog for up to 2 months following her estrus cycle.
 As progestins tend to have a calming effect on dogs, removing the source of the hormones suddenly may promote aggression and irritability in some animals.

 When performed responsibly and combined with proper training, surgical castration can improve the behavior of your dog by making it calmer and less dominant, and accordingly easier to train and less likely to be involved in an aggressive altercation.
 When considering that neutering has overwhelmingly been associated with longer lifespans in dogs, we highly recommend that if you are not breeding your dog, that they should be neutered as soon as safely possible.
 In summary, neutering your dog may help it live a happier and healthier life.

 Please note this article is a summary of another article we wrote previously.
-For further details or citations to our research sources please visit the original more detailed post.
+For further details or citations to our research sources please visit the original in depth post.